pokt-network/pocket/ibc/docs/README.md

 }
 ```

 If a node enables the IBC module, and is a validator, then the IBC module will automatically create an IBC host on startup.
 As the host defines the connections, channels and ports - which must stay persistent, the node should be a validator with little risk of suddenly closing any of these while open.
 As any tokens transferred over a connection/channel/port are unique to that combination they can only be returned over the same combination.
 If the channel is to close without warning then tokens will be unable to be returned to their source.
+It is for this reason that only validators are able to become IBC hosts.

 ## Components